Critical gradient optimization for quasi-isodynamic stellarators: Omnigenity targets

 \subsection{Radial drift}

 The primary omnigenity target minimizes a version of the quantity \epseff \: [\cite{Nemov1999}] to reduce the net radial drift of particles in accordance with omnigenity.
 Instead of taking an average over a very long distance of a single field line (in the limit of the distance $s$ going to infinity), we sample a large number of field lines ranging from $\phi=0$ to $\phi=2\pi/n_{fp}$ and assume that over each field period a single well in the magnetic field exists, such that additional bounce wells are not taken into the calculation.
-This is enforced with the montonicity and extrema target mentioned above.
+This is enforced with targets (\ref{eqn:mono}) and (\ref{eqn:extrema}).
+The target reads

+with $R_{0}$ a fixed major radius used to stop the optimizer from reducing the aspect ratio from deflating the magnitude of $\epseff$, $b^{\prime}=B/B_{0}$ measures a specific value of B lying between the local $B_{min}$ and $B_{max}$ for a specified field line label $\alpha$, which contains the toroidal interval $\{0,2\pi\}$ in PEST coordinates, and $B_{0}$ is a reference value of $B$.
+The step function $\Theta_{B}$ is $1$ when $b^{\prime} \geq B$ and zero otherwise.